VOLUNTEER APPLICATION FORM

 Application Form

-The formal application, tell us about you.
+The formal application, tell us more about you.

-We’re looking for complete applications, so please ensure all sections are filled out fully.
 If your application is incomplete, it will be rejected as we will be unable to process it.

-Our team, including two Trustees, will then review your answers.
 We want to get an idea of why you want to volunteer, and if you are willing to further our charitable objectives and broadcasting commitments.
-We’re looking for volunteers who want to provide for the hospitals and local community we serve.

 Tip: Applications that acknowledge our objectives and commitments are treated more positively.